47rooks/web-snippets/Vue-components/wordsearch/README.md

 The new layout algorithm here attempt instead to be more randomized and to consider more possibilities rather than choosing the first acceptable placement for a word.
 Thus this algorithm proceeds by finding all possible placements, without conflicts, for the current word given the current state of the grid.
 It then chooses one at random.
 It then goes on to the next word.
 As the placement proceeds there are fewer acceptable choices as placement becomes more constrained.

 In the Python algorithm layout proceeds until all words are placed and the grid size is determined by the shape of the grid when all words are placed.
 They are mostly almost square for a reasonable number of words.
 Here the grid size is constrained (the side length is the length of the longest word, measure in graphemes.
 See [UAX 29](http://unicode.org/reports/tr29/#Introduction) ) and placement for a word may fail.
 Of course tweaks might be made to retry placement with a larger grid size if the number of successfully placed words is too low.

+## Dependencies

+This component requires the [grapheme-splitter](https://github.com/orling/grapheme-splitter) JS library from github.
+I removed the module export as I am not currently using anything like require and might never do so if webpack works for me.